(Disclosure: We may earn a commission for purchases made through links in this post. Such links are marked *.).

 Discussing this form of non-wired transmission leads to discovering turntable Bluetooth.
 In this arrangement, the connectivity begins at the turntable.
 From there it can bypass a wired receiver connection and go right to Bluetooth capable speakers via its short-range radio waves.

 For the purposes of system audio, such as we are discussing, the part we are talking about will most likely be a stereo receiver.
-It contains 2 amplifiers (left and right channels) for stereophonic sound (since we rarely do only monophonic sound anymore).
-Then you will connect them therefore to 2 speakers.
+It contains two amplifiers (left and right channels) for stereophonic sound (since we rarely do only monophonic sound anymore).
+Then you will connect them therefore to two speakers.

 Instead, or in addition, you can essentially enlarge your sound capability to include video to achieve a home entertainment center.
 You will need an AV receiver.
 The sky is the limit if you want to develop further along these lines into a home theater setting.

 Life can get very interesting in the presence of multiple speakers and surround sound equipment.
 This is all more and a bit different than what we have been discussing so far.
 We’ll have to have another post, at some point, to get into all that is involved.

 When you buy a complete system all at once (“all-in-one”), you are safe.
 It’s easier if you obtain a record player with speakers.
 They will be matched to all the elements that precede them.
 Instead, if you purchase the turntable and/or receiver alone, you have to know some things to be sure you get the right output to match.

 Important things to know about the best speakers for vinyl